NEW: Amtrak suspends some rail service in the Northeast, South and Mid-Atlantic

 The storm already dumped sleet and snow in Texas and Arkansas, and could bring snow as far north as Pennsylvania and New Jersey later in the week.
 Washington is bracing for nasty weather Wednesday and Thursday.

-, the Facebook group where Georgians asked for and offered help during the last storm, was ramping back up Monday.
+SnowedOutAtlanta, the Facebook group where Georgia residents asked for and offered help during the last storm, was ramping back up Monday.

-The forum posted alerts about school closings and the possibility of power outages and tips on how to prepare for the storm.
+The forum posted alerts about school closings and the possibility of power outages, and tips about how to prepare for the storm.

 Says the caption: “The best part about snow is that it keeps my beer extra cold.”